hvgSudo/Java/README.md

 # Java
-This repository contains all the codes in Java Programming language written by me.
+This repository contains all the codes in Java Programming language.